cdecker/lightning-rfc/01-messaging-crypto-and-init.md

 attempts to satisfy an implicit challenge by the responder.
 To complete this challenge, the initiator _must_ know the static public key of the responder.

-The handshake message is _exactly_ `50 bytes`: `1 byte` for the handshake version, `33 bytes` for the compressed ephemeral public key of the initiator, and `16 bytes` for the `poly1305` tag.
+The handshake message is _exactly_ 50 bytes: 1 byte for the handshake version, 33 bytes for the compressed ephemeral public key of the initiator, and `16 bytes` for the `poly1305` tag.

 **Sender Actions:**